 Looking after your power bank

 Each power bank has a number of charge cycles before the battery performance starts to take a noticeable hit.
 The average figure for this is 500 cycles.
-Even if you charge the power bank even up to 20% or 30%, it’s still considered a charge cycle.
 Keep this in mind when using your portable charger.
-Ideally, top it up to 100% every time.
+Ideally, top it up to 100% every time, but don’t let it drain to 0% on a regular basis.

 With these facts in mind, we hope you are able to effectively maintain your power bank’s battery so you don’t arrive at a depleted power bank when you need it most.